defcon1dfw/defcon1dfw.github.io/about.md

 ## When Disaster Impacts Your Property

-We are in the business of problem solving.
-We analyze the issues at hand quickly and identify the most effective steps to resolve the issues stopping your family or business from moving forward.
+We are in the business of problem solving, we analyze the issues at hand quickly and identify the most effective steps to resolve the obstacles stopping your family or business from moving forward.

-In other words, the moment you contact {{ site.dbaOneName }} {{ site.dbaTwoName }} the process of getting back to normal has already been initiated.
+{{ site.dbaOneName }} {{ site.dbaTwoName }} will initiate the restoration process as soon as you call.
 Assessing the situation as soon as possible then deploying a modernized and strategic process to get back to normal or better.
 We are always ready for your emergency, we are your front line defense against property damage.

 Learn more about us [here]({{ site.urlPrefix }}why) and why you should use our services.